-- GHG reduction pathway feasibility studies: Confirm your intent to reduce GHGs by at least 50 percent compared to the current or baseline performance of the building within 10 years and by at least 80 percent compared to the current or baseline performance of the building (i.e., near net-zero GHG emissions) within 20 years.
-If available, include recent relevant work that quantifies baseline energy consumption or GHG emissions and identifies potential GHG reduction opportunities as part of your supporting documentation (e.g., building monitoring reports, energy audits etc.). - GHG reduction impact retrofit capital projects: Describe the measures you will use to reduce GHG emissions by 30 percent, as outlined in your feasibility study.
-Please ensure the expected GHG reduction can be compared to a baseline or assessment of the current state. - GHG reduction pathway retrofit capital projects: Describe at a high level the project phases and timing that will be required to reduce GHGs by at least 50 percent compared to the current or baseline performance of the building within 10 years and by at least 80 percent compared to the current or baseline performance of the building (i.e., near net-zero
+- GHG Reduction Pathway Feasibility Studies: Confirm your intent to reduce GHG emissions by at least 50 percent compared to the current or baseline performance of the building within 10 years and by at least 80 percent compared to the current or baseline performance of the building (i.e., near net-zero GHG emissions) within 20 years.
+If available, include recent relevant work that quantifies baseline energy consumption or GHG emissions and identifies potential GHG reduction opportunities as part of your supporting documentation (e.g., building monitoring reports, energy audits etc.).
+See GHG Reduction Pathway Feasibility Study Guidance Document for additional details. - GHG Reduction Impact Retrofit Capital Projects: Describe the measures you will use to reduce GHG emissions by 30 percent, as outlined in your feasibility study.
+Please ensure the expected GHG reduction can be compared to a baseline or assessment of the current state. - GHG Reduction Pathway Retrofit Capital Projects: Describe at a high level the project phases and timing that will be required to reduce GHGs by at least 50 percent compared to the current or baseline performance of the building within 10 years and by at least 80 percent compared to the current or baseline performance of the building (i.e., near net-zero GHG emissions) within 20 years, as outlined in your feasibility study.

-GHG emissions) within 20 years, as outlined in your feasibility study.
-Note the phase (or combination of GHG reduction measures) you're requesting funding for, and describe the GHG reduction measures you'll include in this phase as well as the expected GHG reduction.
+Note the phase (or combination of GHG reduction measures) you're requesting funding for and describe the GHG reduction measures you'll include in this phase as well as the expected reduction in GHG emissions.
 Please ensure the expected GHG reduction can be compared to a baseline or assessment of the current state.